lilsnoops2/anm_itops_playbooks/README.md

 ./inventory/excel_inventory.py
 ```

-Most playbooks that use the -e option of "target_hosts" or prompt for target hosts can use any of the groups or hosts to run the playbook.
+You can target specific hosts/groups to run the playbook.
 You can use a single group, multiple groups, single host, multiple hosts, combination groups/hosts.
 You split the differing variables with a comma (,) no space, for example:
 Single Group: switches
 Multiple Group: switches,routers,firewalls
 Single Host: switch1